react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 This RFC introduces and formally discuss the concept of _React Native Manifest_, a set of metadata about a React Native project (either app or library).
 This metadata can be consumed by tooling to enhance the developer experience and support the React Native ecosystem.

+This would be the entry point for all the official configurations supported by the core of React Native.
+Examples (not an exhaustive list) of these configurations could be:
+* Whether the New Architecture is enabled or not.
+* Which JS Engine should run in the app.
+This will not be the place where we can add any kind of configuration.

 Practically, this RFC proposes to add a `reactNativeManifest` section to the `package.json` file of a React Native app or library.
 This new section will allow developers to follow a declarative approach to express capabilities of apps and libraries in a more formalized manner.

 ## Rationale

 The need to specify **capabilities and metadata** for a react-native library is inherent to the React Native ecosystem.
+This need is so evident that various frameworks provided their own ways to specify those values.
+Look at `react-native.config.js` for the CLI or `expo.config.js` for Expo.

-As of today, there is no simple programmatic way to know if a NPM package is a React Native library.
-Good indicators could be:
+Another issue is that, as of today, there is no simple programmatic way to know if a NPM package is a React Native library.
+We have some heuristics, though:
 * Presence of a `react-native:*` dependency in the `peerDependencies` section of the `package.json` ([example](https://github.com/RonRadtke/react-native-blob-util/blob/80628d418a5c81439dc2c1a1f05fae6406f0ba7f/package.json#L46C10-L49))
 * Presence of React Native specific files such as `react-native.config.js` files Those indicators are all non-exhaustive.

-Similarly, there is no easy way to understand if a library is exposing a native module or not.
+Similarly, there is no easy way to understand if a library is exposing a native module, a native component or not.
-The React Native CLI is facing this difficulty and tries to circumvent it by inspecting the native code and searching for subclasses of `*ReactPackage` using complex regular expressions ([example](https://github.com/react-native-community/cli/blob/605c542d18efcb02f217d3c85726fa73a79054c2/packages/cli-platform-android/src/config/findPackageClassName.ts#L35)) due to the lack of a declarative way to express this information.
+The lack of this information pushed the community to create workarounds to understand that.
+For Example, the React Native CLI tries to circumvent it by inspecting the native code and searching for subclasses of `*ReactPackage` using complex regular expressions ([example](https://github.com/react-native-community/cli/blob/605c542d18efcb02f217d3c85726fa73a79054c2/packages/cli-platform-android/src/config/findPackageClassName.ts#L35)) due to the lack of a declarative way to express this information.

 Another practical example of this need is the [React Native Directory](https://reactnative.directory/) attempting to [programmatically infer](https://github.com/react-native-community/directory/pull/870) the New Architecture support from the presence of the `codegenConfig` fields in the `package.json` of a library.
 The `codegenConfig` field is not intended to carry semantic information about New Architecture support, and is definitely a non-exhaustive solution for this problem.

-While we can continue to build tooling that tries to infer metadata and capabilities of a library, providing a declarative way to describe such capabilities yields a series of benefit:
+While we can continue to build tooling that tries to infer metadata and capabilities of a library, all these approach would never be precise and could provide misleading information.

+We suggest to provide a declarative way to describe such capabilities.
+This approach would yield several benefits:
 * **predictability**: developers can easily understand what a library is capable of doing and if such capability matches their app.
 * **tooling**: tooling can easily consume this information and provide a better experience to developers.
 * **single source of thruth**: a single manifest will act as a source of truth for all those capabilities and flag definition, that can easily be consumed by different platforms to provide a unified way to enable/disable capabilities.